WINNIPEG, Manitoba n/a

-Anu is a senior family law practitioner and one of the leading collaborative lawyers in Winnipeg, Manitoba.
-Having practiced family law for over 32 years, she has seen what extended conflict can do to individuals and families.
-Because of this, Anu focuses on helping her clients resolve their disputes.
-Drawing from years of expertise gained from both within the court system and through having successfully implemented a broad range of out-of-court solutions such as collaboration, mediation and conflict coaching, she works together one-on-one with her clients to first uncover and set goals, and then to map out their unique path to resolution.
-Anu is a teacher, trainer, consultant, writer and speaker on conflict resolution and collaboration.
-She is co-creator of the Collaborative Law Journey Map, an educational, facilitation and screening tool for use in Collaborative Practice.
-She is also the co-founder of the Center for Creative Collaboration, an international organization that supports and promotes collaboration through its creative products, training and consulting services.
+Anu practiced law for almost 40 years.
+She was one of the leading collaborative lawyers in Winnipeg, Manitoba., Canada.
+Drawing from years of expertise gained from both within the court system and through having successfully implemented a broad range of out-of-court solutions such as collaboration, mediation and conflict coaching, she works one-on-one with her professionals to help them on their unique path to becoming effective and integrated in collaboration.
+Anu is a trainer, writer and speaker on conflict resolution and collaboration.
+She is co-creator of the Collaborative Law Journey Map, a cross-cultural educational, facilitation and screening tool for use in Collaborative Practice.
+She is also founder of the Thalia Leadership Coaching and Consulting, an international organization that coaches and supports helping professionals through its coaching and consulting services.

 Professional ActivitiesAnu is actively involved internationally, nationally and in Manitoba in promoting conflict resolution and Collaborative Practice.
-She is a frequent writer and speaker on conflict resolution and collaborative law.
+She has been a frequent writer and speaker on conflict resolution and collaborative law.
 She has written about Conflict and Collaboration for the professional journal of the Manitoba Bar Association and received an award for her contributions.
 She has also been a writer for the professional journal of the International Association of Collaborative Professionals.
-She is a member of the Collaborative Law Committee of the Canadian Bar Association and of the Standards and Governance Committee of the Canadian Collaborative Caucus.
-Anu provides extensive service to the legal profession.
+She was a founding member of the Collaborative Law Committee of the Canadian Bar Association, Collaborative Practice Manitoba and Collaborative Professionals of Canada.
+Anu has served on the boards of Collaborative Practice Manitoba and Collaborative Professionals of Canada.
+She currently serves on the professional development committee of the Collaborative Professionals of Canada.
+Anu has provided extensive service to the legal profession.
 Noteworthy among her many contributions is the fact that she has served as Chair of both the Manitoba and the Canadian Bar Associations’ Family Law and Alternate Dispute Resolution sections.
-Anu has also served as an investigator and member of the competence, complaints investigation, and disciplinary committees of The Law Society of Manitoba.
-Anu has taught collaborative law and conflict resolution for collaborative organizations, negotiation and interviewing skills for CPLED (the bar admissions program) for the Law Society of Manitoba, conflict resolution for Mediation Services in Winnipeg, and ethics for the Faculty of Law, University of Manitoba.
+Anu has also served as a bencher, a complaints investigator and member of the wellness, equity, competence, complaints investigation, and disciplinary committees of The Law Society of Manitoba.
+Anu has taught collaborative law and conflict resolution for collaborative organizations, negotiation and interviewing skills for the bar admissions program for the Law Society of Manitoba, conflict resolution for Mediation Services in Winnipeg, and professional responsibility for the Faculty of Law, University of Manitoba.
 Anu has volunteered on the boards and committees of many charitable organizations including United Way of Winnipeg, Family Mediation Manitoba, and LEAF (Legal Education and Action Fund).

 1977-80 University of Manitoba, B.Sc.